OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/ExcessiveAgency.md

 An LLM-based system is often granted a degree of agency by its developer - the ability to interface with other systems and undertake actions in response to a prompt.
 The decision over which functions to invoke may also be delegated to an LLM 'agent' to dynamically determine based on input prompt or LLM output.

 Excessive Agency is the vulnerability that enables damaging actions to be performed in response to unexpected/ambiguous outputs from an LLM (regardless of what is causing the LLM to malfunction; be it hallucination/confabulation, direct/indirect prompt injection, malicious plugin, poorly-engineered benign prompts, or just a poorly-performing model).
-The root cause of Excessive Agency is typically one or more of: excessive functionality, excessive permissions or excessive autonomy.
+Excessive agency is a vulnerabity of excessive functionality, permissions, and/ or autonomy.
+This differs from Insecure Output Handling which is concerned with insufficient scruitny of LLM outputs.

 Excessive Agency can lead to a broad range of impacts across the confidentiality, integrity and availability spectrum, and is dependent on which systems an LLM-based app is able to interact with.

 **Common Examples of Vulnerability:**

 1. Excessive Functionality: An LLM agent has access to plugins which include functions that are not needed for the intended operation of the system.
 For example, a developer needs to grant an LLM agent the ability to read documents from a repository, but the 3rd-party plugin they choose to use also includes the ability to modify and delete documents.
-Alternatively, a plugin may have been trialled during a development phase and dropped in favour of a better alternative, but the original plugin remains available to the LLM agent.
-2. Excessive Functionality: An LLM plugin with open-ended functionality fails to properly filter the input instructions for commands outside what's necessary for the intended operation of the application.
-E.g., a plugin to run one specific shell command fails to properly prevent other shell commands from being executed.
+2. Excessive Functionality: A plugin that was trialed during the development phase was dropped in favor of a better alternative, but the original plugin remains available to the LLM agent.
-3. Excessive Permissions: An LLM plugin has permissions on other systems that are not needed for the intended operation of the application.
+4. Excessive Permissions: An LLM plugin has permissions on other systems that are not needed for the intended operation of the application.
 E.g., a plugin intended to read data connects to a database server using an identity that not only has SELECT permissions, but also UPDATE, INSERT and DELETE permissions.
-4. Excessive Permissions: An LLM plugin that is designed to perform operations on behalf of a user accesses downstream systems with a generic high-privileged identity.
+5. Excessive Permissions: An LLM plugin that is designed to perform operations on behalf of a user accesses downstream systems with a generic high-privileged identity.
 E.g., a plugin to read the current user's document store connects to the document repository with a privileged account that has access to all users' files.
-5. Excessive Autonomy: An LLM-based application or plugin fails to independently verify and approve high-impact actions.
+6. Excessive Autonomy: An LLM-based application or plugin fails to independently verify and approve high-impact actions.
 E.g., a plugin that allows a user's documents to be deleted performs deletions without any confirmation from the user.

 **How to Prevent:**